-The extraction of shale gas using hydraulic fracturing techniques, also known as 'unconventional' gas extraction but more commonly as 'fracking', has attracted a great deal of public attention.
+The extraction of shale gas using hydraulic fracturing techniques, also known as 'unconventional' gas extraction but more commonly as ' fracking', has attracted a great deal of public attention in the last few years.
 Essentially it is similar to 'conventional' onshore gas extraction whereby seams of methane gas are 'mined' using a combination of drilling and pumping to get the methane gas to the surface for onward transmission, storage and use.

 The big difference between conventional and unconventional extraction is the location of the gas deposits and the additional measures required to extract it.
 Conventional gas is trapped in pockets in coal seams which lie about 500 metres below the surface.
 Coal is permeable and the gas can be recovered more easily.
 Shale gas, however, lies much deeper however, and is trapped within the shale or mudstone layer which lies between 2,500 and 5,000 metres below the surface.
 In order to extract the gas, the shale, or mudstone, has to be fractured by injecting the surrounding area with a combination of water, chemicals and minerals at very higher pressure through perforations in the well bore before it is possible to recover it to the surface.

 The earliest fracking wells were drilled purely vertically but, since the 1990's, once the vertical drill has reached a certain depth it turns to extend horizontally for significant distances to maximise extraction from a single well-head at the surface.
 The drilled bore is lined with a steel casing to transmit the fracturing fluid into the shale and to retrieve the resulting shale gas mixture to the surface.
 It is perforated by detonations along its horizontal length to let the fracturing fluid out and return the flow-back mixture to the surface as necessary and re-sealed before the operations recommences at the next point along the horizontal bore.